How to Create a Funding Rationale Tied to Impact

-It would be more accurate to refer to this final rationale as a ‘unit’ but then I would lose alliteration.
+It would be more accurate to refer to this rationale as a ‘unit’ but then we would lose alliteration.
 You can do the math to figure out the cost to impact one student, one class, one session, one exhibit, one visitor, etc. This could be a total cost or a ‘gap cost’.

 “Could you sponsor one classroom at $5,000? (or 5 classrooms at $25,000?)”

 This could include seed funds to launch a program, sponsorship for a program or gap funding for a program.
 The cost of the program is set against the impact of the program – You’re selling the impact of the program.